Thomas J. Wood

 Thomas John Wood (September 25, 1823 – February 26, 1906) was a career United States Army officer.
 He served in the Mexican–American War and as a Union general during the American Civil War.

-During the Mexican–American War, Wood served on the staff of General Zachary Taylor, and later joined the 2nd Dragoons.
+During the Mexican–American War, Wood served on the staff of General Zachary Taylor and later joined the 2nd Dragoons.

 During the Civil War, he participated in many battles in the Western Theater.
 Wood commanded a division at the Battle of Chickamauga in September 1863, during which time he chose to obey a questionable order from commanding general William S. Rosecrans to reposition his division.
-In doing so, Wood opened a gap in the Union lines, which contributed to the vanquishing of the Federal forces in the battle and their subsequent retreat.
-Wood and his division took part in the successful Union assault during the Battle of Missionary Ridge in November during the Chattanooga Campaign.
+In doing so, Wood opened a gap in the Union lines, which contributed to the defeat of the Federal forces in the battle and their subsequent retreat.

+Wood and his division took part in the successful Union assault in the Battle of Missionary Ridge in November during the Chattanooga campaign.
 He also commanded the IV Corps of the Army of the Cumberland during the Battle of Nashville in December 1864.

 Early life and career

 Wood was born in rural Munfordville, Kentucky, the son of George Twyman Wood, an army officer, and Elizabeth Helm (through his mother, he was a cousin of Confederate general Benjamin H. Helm).
 He was an 1845 graduate of the United States Military Academy, finishing 5th in a class of 41 cadets.
-He was commissioned as a second lieutenant in the United States Army Corps of Engineers.
+He was commissioned as a brevet second lieutenant Topographical Engineers in the United States Army Corps of Engineers on 1 July 1845.

-In 1846, Wood joined General Zachary Taylor's staff for a few months as the Mexican–American War erupted.
-He soon transferred at his request to U.S. 2nd Dragoons and was cited for valor at the Battle of Buena Vista in February 1847.
-After the war, he served in a succession of cavalry postings on the open frontier in the American Old West.
+In 1846, Wood joined General Zachary Taylor's staff for a few months as the Mexican–American War erupted, and saw his first action at the Battle of Palo Alto on 8 May 1846.
+He soon transferred at his request to U.S. 2nd Dragoons and received a brevet First Lieutenant for "gallant and meritorious conduct" at the Battle of Buena Vista in February 1847.
+After the war, he served in a succession of cavalry postings on the open frontier in the American Old West, including service in the Sioux Expedition of 1855 and the Kansas Disturbances of 1856–57.
 Wood traveled in Europe from 1859 until early 1861 on a leave of absence from the army.